 False ID To Obtain Alcohol

 Using a fake driver’s license or other identification to obtain alcohol is a class 1 misdemeanor.
 Penalties may include:

 - Fines up to $2,500 plus surcharges and court costs

 - Six-month driver’s license suspension — not eligible for a restricted permit to drive to work or school

 Simply possessing alcoholic beverages or having the misfortune of sitting closest to the empty beer can (open container) in a car can result in misdemeanor charges and a heavy fine for anyone under 21.

 In addition to criminal prosecution, underage drinkers may face other consequences for underage drinking.
 Our lawyers represent high school and college students (including many at Arizona State University) facing suspension or expulsion from school, as well as suspension from athletic teams or other sanctions, relating to zero-tolerance alcohol policy violations.

 In every alcohol-related offense, we thoroughly examine the facts of the case and advise clients on the merits of contesting the charges or negotiating a plea bargain to a lesser offense with fewer consequences.
 Our goal is always to minimize the impact of the charges on the young person’s life.

-Contact Our Glendale And Peoria Minor DUI Defense Attorneys
+Contact Our Glendale And Peoria Underage Drinking Attorneys